Air Conditioner vs. Air Handler

 What Is an Air Handler?

-An air handler is the indoor component of some models of HVAC systems.
-It [[connects|links|attaches|hooks up] 11] to a network of air ducts that circulate conditioned air all through the building.
-Air handlers vary in size, type and capacity, based on the application.
+An air handler is the indoor part of some types of HVAC systems.
+It hooks up to a network of air ducts that deliver conditioned air inside the building.
+Air handlers range in size, type and capacity, based on the application.

 Does an Air Conditioner Use an Air Handler?

-Typically, an air conditioner [shares|uses|utilizes]109] the furnace’s blower motor, so no air handler is necessary.
-However, in environments where home heating is not required, an air conditioner may be the sole HVAC equipment present.
-In this case, the indoor air handler works along with the outdoor unit, referred to as the condenser.
-In this setup, the AC unit’s air handler [blows|forces|pushes]110] indoor air [across|over|along the outside of]111] the evaporator coil, which absorbs heat and collects moisture, leaving the air handler to circulate cooled, dehumidified air back into the building through ductwork.
-Refrigerant lines attach the air handler to the outdoor condenser, assisting with the heat transfer to the outside.
-This allows air conditioning to uphold a constant, comfy indoor temperature and humidity level.
+In this setup, the AC unit’s air handler blows indoor air across the evaporator coil, which absorbs heat and collects moisture, leaving the air handler to deliver cooled, dehumidified air back inside the building through ductwork.
+Refrigerant lines attach the air handler to the outdoor condenser, enabling the heat transfer to the outside.
+This will permit the air conditioning to uphold a constant, cozy indoor temperature and humidity level.

 Does a Heat Pump Use an Air Handler?